VallabhSangvikar/VallabhSangvikar/README.md

 # 👋 Hi, I’m Vallabh Sangvikar

-I’m a **software developer** passionate about crafting efficient and scalable web applications using modern technologies.
+I’m a **Student Software Developer** passionate about crafting efficient and scalable web applications using modern technologies.

 ## 👀 Interests
 - Exploring modern web frameworks like **Astro** and **React*